 You might remember my previous post on Mindful Eating and how to get started, this week I am going into how to create a Mindful and Capsule Kitchen.

-Mindful Kitchen is all about delicious, healthy and easy to cook meals made from premium organic and natural ingredients – and this is where the capsule kitchen comes in.
+Mindful Kitchen is all about delicious, healthy and easy to cook meals made from good quality organic and natural ingredients – and this is where the capsule kitchen comes in.

 I had a few main goals I wanted to focus on when starting my capsule kitchen project, these being:

 - Focus on cooking with and eating seasonal produce